Christmas M And M Cookies Recipe

-If you are looking for some treats to bake this Christmas, try these Christmas M&M cookies that are easy to make and loaded with green and red M&M candy.
-These cookies are hard to resist so make sure to double the batch.
+If you are looking for some treats to bake this Christmas, try these easy-to-make Christmas M&M cookies loaded with green and red M&M candy.
+These cookies are hard to resist, so make sure to double the batch.

 Why make these cookies?

-- I am using an electric mixer (hand mixer) but you can also use a large bowl and whisk as well.
+- I am using an electric mixer (hand mixer), but you can also use a large bowl and a whisk.

 - Also, these can be made in just about 30 minutes from start to finish.